estuary/flow/site/docs/reference/Connectors/materialization-connectors/Rockset.md

     * Optional; if none exist, one will be created by the connector.

 ## Configuration
-You should have a catalog spec YAML file with, at minimum, one **collection**.
+To use this connector, begin with a Flow catalog that has at least one **collection**.
 You'll add a Rockset materialization, which will direct one or more of your Flow collections to your desired Rockset collections.
-For each Flow collection you want to materialize, you'll specify a **binding** in the materialization.

-The basic steps are as follows:

-1. In your catalog spec, add a `materializations` section if necessary, and create a new materialization with a unique name.
-Follow the basic [materialization setup](../../../concepts/catalog-entities/materialization.md) and the example below as a guide.
-2. Add the required Rockset configuration values per the table below.
+Follow the basic [materialization setup](../../../concepts/catalog-entities/materialization.md) and add the required Rockset configuration values per the table below.
-3. Add additional bindings for each Flow collection you want to materialize, if necessary.

 ### Values
 | Value | Name | Type | Required/Default | Details |